pranjallk1995/Beamforming-Research/README.md

 # Introduction
-This Repository is a compilation of Cosine-Beamforming implementation in python as a part of our research.
+This Repository is a compilation of Cosine-Beamforming implementation in python.

 ### Owner